z0on/RDA-forest/README.md

 RDA forest is a way to detect associations between principal components of a response matrx *Y* and a matrix of potential explanatory variables *X*.
 Essentially, the method looks for clusters, extensions, and bumps in the multivariate cloud of data points that can be explained by any combination of variables in *X* (including all sorts of non-linear dependencies and multi-way interactions).
 We call this approach RDAforest, to reflect the fact that it has the same purpose as redundancy analysis (RDA) - to find associations between highly dimensional data and multiple predictor variables - except RDA-forest relies on more versatile RF instead of linear regressions.

-Major changes between v.2.6.1 and 2.9.2 (see [RDAForest News](https://docs.google.com/document/d/1Rho1cysbMXXXeFAzNCxGLB0tNqZuO4WlBgvCPj9F68c/edit?usp=sharing) for details):
+Major changes between v.2.6.1 and 2.9.2 (see [RDAForest News](https://docs.google.com/document/d/1-ZdIJ41b-1UvKRQqU-xBIhVFR21sNHkudhHVQtU3d2A/edit?usp=sharing) for details):
    - proper handling of situations where multiple individuals are sampled from the same site: using blocked resamplong during random forest building, or analyzing per-site genetic medians (*site.repeats* option in all model fitting functions);
-   - splitting model fitting and adaptation prediction into two functions (`ojFit` and `ojPredict` instead of the single `ordinationJackknife`) for proper calculation of genetic offsets;
+   -  `ordinationJackknife` now fits multiple environmental scenarios to the same model ensemble, for proper calculation of genetic offsets;
+   -  multi-core parallelization (*ncores* option) in `mtrySelJack` and `ordinationJackknife`;
    - no dependency on `extendedForest` and `gradientForest`.

 Big thanks to **Daniel "Danny" Hancock** for pointing out these problems and initiating changes.